Louisa Ulrika of Prussia: Wedding

+Cultural activity

 Louisa Ulrika was received with enthusiasm in Sweden as the hope for the salvation of succession crisis.
 At the birth of her first child in 1745, no children had been born in the Swedish royal house in over 50 years and she gained initial popularity with her beauty, wit and interest in science and culture.
 Carl Gustaf Tessin described her as "the wisdom of a god in the image of an angel",.
 Despite French being her native language, she was tutored in Swedish by Carl Jesper Benzelius and mastered it well after only two years.
 She studied Swedish literature and gathered a Swedish language library, she corresponded with the Royal Swedish Academy of Sciences and created a nature scientific collection.
 Her arrogant and haughty demeanor, however, eventually made her less popular outside of the royal court.

 Upon her arrival, she was granted Drottningholm Palace as her summer residence, where the "Young Court", as it was called, amused themselves with picnics, masquerades and French language amateur theater.
 The Crown Prince's court was dominated by Carl Gustaf Tessin, who escorted Louisa Ulrika to Sweden and remained an influential favorite during her years as Crown Princess.
 Adolf Frederick never cared much for Tessin, but Louisa Ulrika had him appointed marshal at court and eventually royal governor of her son Prince Gustav.
 Tessin was behind many amusements in the circle of the Crown Princess, and it was said that he was only too eager to please Louisa Ulrika in any way possible.
 There were unconfirmed rumors that Tessin was the lover of Louisa Ulrika during her tenure as Crown Princess.
 Her son Gustav III later addressed these rumors, that although Count Tessin had been in love with her, his feelings were one-sided and not answered by his mother, as a love affair with a noble contradicted the "natural contempt" which Louisa Ulrika herself as a royal felt for every subject, noble or not.
 Her circle at court included Henrika Juliana von Liewen, who immediately became her favorite among her ladies-in-waiting; the intellectual Cathérine Charlotte De la Gardie, the scientist Eva Ekeblad, and the witty Anders Johan von Höpken.